Carers Advice

 Register a Carer

-There is a wealth of information Carers Trust or NHS Choices about carers and caring.
-Below are some links into the site that we hope you will find useful.
+There is a wealth of information Carers Trust or NHS Online about carers and caring.
+Below are some specific links that we hope you will find useful.

 Caring responsibilities can make it difficult to maintain friendships or develop new ones.
 Telling your friends you're a carer is important so they understand and can support you.